bentalebahmed/BlueUnity/README.md

 Build the game using SampleScene or use the one i already built ( see in 'Use this build to test').

-Pair your bluetooth device (tested on HC-05 and HC-06) to your android phone.
+Pair your bluetooth device (tested on HC-05 and HC-06) with baud rate of 9600 to your android phone.

 Open the app.